The Goldman symplectic form on the PGL(V)-Hitchin component: Abstract

 \section{Abstract}

-This article is the second of a pair of articles about the Goldman symplectic form on the $\PSL(V)$-Hitchin component.
-We show that any ideal triangulation on a closed connected surface of genus at least 2, and any compatible bridge system determine a symplectic trivialization of the tangent bundle to the Hitchin component of the surface.
-Using this, we prove that a large class of flows defined in the companion paper \cite{SunWienhardZhang} are Hamiltonian.
-We also construct an explicit collection of Hamiltonian vector fields on the Hitchin component that give a symplectic basis at every point.
+This article is the second of a pair of articles about the Goldman symplectic form on $\Hit_V(S)$, the $\PGL(V)$-Hitchin component of a closed, connected, oriented, hyperbolic surface $S$.
+We show that any ideal triangulation $\Tmc$ on $S$ and any compatible bridge system $\Jmc$ determine a symplectic trivialization of the tangent bundle to the $\PGL(V)$-Hitchin component of $S$.
+Using this, we prove that a large class of vector fields defined in the companion paper \cite{SunWienhardZhang}, called the $(\Tmc,\Jmc)$-parallel vector fields, are Hamiltonian.
+We also show that if $(\Tmc,\Jmc)$ is subordinate to a pants decomposition $\Pmc$ of $S$, then the special $(\Tmc,\Jmc)$-parallel vector fields constructed in the companion paper \cite{SunWienhardZhang} give a symplectic basis of the tangent space to $\Hit_V(S)$ at every point in $\Hit_V(S)$.
+This is then used to prove that the explicit global coordinate system defined in the companion paper \cite{SunWienhardZhang} is a global Darboux coordinate system for the $\PGL(V)$-Hitchin component.